Editor's note: This story originally was published Jan. 5, 2010.

 When the temperature is around 30 degrees, one inch of liquid precipitation would fall as 10 inches of snow -- assuming the storm is all snow.

-But, the amount of moisture in each snowflake differs depending on the temperature.
+But the amount of moisture in each snowflake differs depending on the temperature.
 That's the variable that changes the snow-to-rain ratio.

 In fact, I took this into account when forecasting 15 to 25 inches from the Philadelphia area southward for the storm.
 We even showed a graphic on-air explaining those estimates.

-We've had storms with snow closer to 20 degrees -- moving the snow ratio closer to 20 to one.
-And, when it's warmer (35 to 40 degrees), the ratio moves to 5:1.
+We've had storms with snow closer to 20 degrees -- moving the snow ratio closer to 20-to-one.
+And, when it's warmer (35 to 40 degrees), the ratio moves to 5-to-1.

 So, when someone claims that it's 10:1, PERIOD, you can tell him or her that they're wrong.